123 456 789

 Key Stage 2

-This transition phase is an extremely important time when children in Grade 2 will be building upon their skills base in core subjects to ensure that they are equipped to fully participate in the extended Key Stage 2 curriculum.
+This transition phase is an extremely important time when children in Year 3 will be building upon their skills base in core subjects to ensure that they are equipped to fully participate in the extended Key Stage 2 curriculum.

 We aim to provide an enjoyable, varied and creative curriculum that motivates our children to learn and engages their imaginations.
 Our children will all be able to achieve and excel in all areas of Academy life and will leave Primary section as independent, confident learners with the life skills they need to help them find further success.